Dan19920406/db_level_sensor/README.md

 ### 4. Data upload
 1. Open send_db_level.py
-> - Change the internalUrl and externalUrl to your own api
+> - Change the internalUrl and externalUrl for your api
-> - Change the requests.post data to your own format
+> - Change the requests.post data for your format
 2. Execute the send_db_level.py

 ### 5. Set as service